 - In the bowl of a food processor fitted with the metal blade, pulse to combine the flours, cocoa powder, baking powder, baking soda and salt.

-- Add in the pieces of cold butter, pulsing the machine about 20-30 times until the butter is incorporated.
+- Add in the pieces of cold butter, pulse/process the machine until the butter is incorporated and the mixture has a sandy texture.

-- Turn out onto a floured surface and bring together by kneading just lightly.
+- Turn out onto a lightly floured surface and bring the dough together with your hands into a flat disk.

 - Pat or roll out to a disk about 8 inches round.
 Use a 2 1/2 inch biscuit cutter to cut out 7 or 8 biscuits.
-You will need to reform the dough once for the last one or two.
+You will need to reform the dough once to cut them all out.

-- Set the biscuits on a silpat or parchment lined baking sheet and set in the refrigerator or freezer while you clean up.
+- Set the biscuits on a silpat or parchment lined baking sheet and put in the refrigerator while you clean up.
 This will re-chill the butter for a better texture.

-- Bake for about 15 minutes until risen.
+- Bake for about 15 minutes until risen and golden.

 - Brush with a little melted butter and sprinkle with caraway seeds.